FELONY DUI: HOW TO AVOID FELONY DUI LOS ANGELES

 Here, a Los Angeles DUI attorney explains when a DUI can be a felony.
 Whether or not a DUI is a felony depends on several factors.
 Top Los Angeles DUI attorney has years of experience defending DUIs in Los Angeles.
 Top Los Angele DUI attorneys’ experience ranges from defending first-offense DUI in Los Angeles to helping clients at DMV hearings to handling very serious felony DUI cases involving previous DUI offenses or a DUI that involves an injury to someone.
 If you are arrested for a felony DUI in Los Angeles, do not despair; often, DUI attorneys Los Angeles can find a defense for your case that will avoid a felony record or jail sentence.

 To answer the question, “…is DUI a felony”, Los Angeles DUI attorney needs to know the facts of your case.
 A DUI can be a felony or a misdemeanor depending on the facts of your case and depending on your criminal record.
 If you are arrested for a DUI without an accident and you have no more than 2 prior DUI cases in the past ten years, your DUI should be a misdemeanor.
-A DUI becomes a felony when the driver arrested for a DUI has 3 or more prior DUI cases within the past ten years or when there is an accident and someone is hurt as a result of a drunk driving accident or when your previous DUI, within the past ten years, was a felony.
+A DUI can become a felony when the driver arrested for a DUI has 3 or more prior DUI cases within the past ten years or when there is an accident and someone is hurt as a result of a drunk driving accident or when your previous DUI, within the past ten years, was a felony.
+Keep in mind that a 4th DUI is a wobbler, which means that, the prosecutor can reduce a felony DUI to a misdemeanor or a judge can reduce it to a misdemeanor.
 Some felony DUIs are more serious than others.
-For example, if you are arrested for a DUI after a car accident and someone died as a result of that collision, the DUI can be filed as second-degree murder.
+For example, if you are arrested for a DUI after a car accident and someone died as a result of that collision, the DUI can be filed as second-degree murder or manslaugher.
 If as a result of the accident, someone is injured, but not dead, Los Angeles DA’s office can file a Los Angeles felony DUI charge.
 If the injury is severe, Los Angeles District Attorney can add what is known as GBI enhancements.